Building Scalable Video Understanding Benchmarks through Sports: Related Works

-Recent interest in using computer vision to drive sports analytics \cite{deepmind_football} suggests the importance of a dense annotation pipeline for sports videos.
-Current methods for producing sports datasets involve some form of manual annotations. \cite{sports-videos-in-the-wild-svw-a-video-dataset-for-sports-analysis} manually label $4100$ sports clips based on the given action. \cite{openttgames, posetrack, kazemi2012using} all use automatically-generated densely labelled pose annotations for sports videos but are not easily scalable because they run computationally expensive, frame-level models to generate their annotations.
-Larger datasets such as \cite{ucf101, sports-1m} exist but primarily focus on action recognition over a single clip, rather than a full sports video.
-Our dataset focuses on producing dense play-by-play annotations that span an entire sports match.
-Additionally, our general annotation pipeline can be easily extended to other sports, as most popular sports have rich commentary platforms on sports websites such as ESPN.
+\textbf{Video datasets based on sports.} Recent interest in using computer vision to drive sports analytics~\cite{deepmind_football} suggests the importance of a dense annotation pipeline for sports videos.
+Current methods for producing sports datasets involve some form of manual annotations like in~\cite{sports-videos-in-the-wild-svw-a-video-dataset-for-sports-analysis}, where they manually label $4100$ sports clips based on the given action.
+Several works~\cite{openttgames, posetrack, kazemi2012using} have used automatically generated, densely labeled pose annotations for sports videos but are not easily scalable because they run computationally expensive, frame-level models to generate their annotations.
+Larger datasets such as~\cite{ucf101, sports-1m} exist but primarily focus on action recognition over a single clip, rather than a full sports video.
+Our dataset focuses on producing play-by-play annotations spanning entire sports match.
+Our general annotation pipeline can also be easily extended to the creation of video datasets for other sports.